fabianmichael/kirby-markdown-field/README.md

 - Removed support for clickable panel URLs for now, because UUID page and file links would require more magic than what I am able to handle at the moment
 - URLs are now clickable without pressing down the meta key, because that key is already used by Kirby for selecting blocks.
 - URLs are now real native HTML links that support right clicks
+- Since Kirby will switch from the Spyc to the Symfony YAML parser in a future release, you should review your `buttons` configuration if you want everything to stay compatible.
+- `link` button option `style` has been renamed to `kirbytext` and no accepts a boolean

 ## From version 1 to 2